Last updated on December 24, 2025

 Tamiyo, Compleated Sage

 That said, Phyrexian and hybrid mana have recently been brought together!
 A happy family reunion resulted in hybrid Phyrexian mana which was featured on Tamiyo, Compleated Sage.
-This means you can pay for that particular symbol with any of the following: one green mana, one blue mana, or two life.
+This means you can pay for that particular symbol with any of the following: 1 green mana, 1 blue mana, or 2 life.
 Super versatile, super cool.
 It’s pretty interesting to see.

 How Does Phyrexian Mana Count for Color Identity in Commander?